njoyard/ist/README.markdown

 ### Rendering

-You can render a template using the `render` method of compiled templates.
-By defaut, it will render using the global object `document` property (eg.
+You can render a template using the `render` method of compiled templates and passing it a context object as its first argument.
+By defaut, it will render using the global object `document` property (eg. `window.document`).
-`window.document`).

 	document.body.appendChild(myTemplate.render({ articles: [...] }));